Capillaries: The Journal of Narrative Medicine

 Status: Completed

-Capillaries works within the genre of narrative medicine, a movement which invites healthcare providers and patients to… Read full summary
+Capillaries is part of the narrative medicine movement, encouraging healthcare providers and patients to reflect on their… Read full summary

 Funding received